Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 | DuplicateDueToResubmission | depends | depends |
 | Duplicate | ❌ | ❌ |

+where ✔ indicates that the message is processed and ❌ indicates message is dropped.

 ##### Longer version

 If message is `NonDuplicate`: Upstream✔, Downstream✔ (if requires confirmation)
-We always want to process unique messages up and if they need to downstream.
+We always want to process unique messages up and if they need to, also downstream.

 If message is `SoftDuplicate`: Upstream✔, Downstream❌.
 We want to be aware of such messages on IoTHub but we skip sending downstream if they need confirmation because of possible collisions on the air.